ProjetsPL/treehouse-theme/en/_posts/a-new-post.md

 title: A new post
 description: This is only for testing purpose.
 image: ''
-published: false

 ---
 This file was added in Forestry.
+And Now it's been published.